XML RSS

 • Reduce your stress level by being involved in a hobby or stay socially involved.
 Stress produces a certain chemical in your body that are harmful to the brain cells.

-Above all, maintain a diet that is high in anti-oxidants, such as vitamins C and E; eat a variety of green leafy vegetables, deep-colored vegetables are rich in carotenes.
+• Maintain a diet that is high in antioxidants and rich in anti-inflammatory properties, such as a variety of green leafy vegetables, deep-colored vegetables are rich in carotenes.
 All these help detoxify the body of toxins and help nourish the body, keeping your body in optimum health.

 Carrot